pawelgrzybek/pawelgrzybek.com/content/posts/2019-08-08-promise-combinators-explained.md

 ---
 title: "Promise combinators explained"
-description: "Promise.all, Promise.race, Promise.allSettled and Promise.any help us a lot with operations on compound promises.
+summary: "Promise.all, Promise.race, Promise.allSettled and Promise.any help us a lot with operations on compound promises.
 Let me clarify the difference between them."
 photo: 2019-08-08.jpg
 ---